swcarpentry/git-novice/09-conflict.md

 > *   Explain what conflicts are and when they can occur.
 > *   Resolve conflicts resulting from a merge.

-As soon as people can work in parallel, someone's going to step on someone else's toes.
+As soon as people can work in parallel, it's likely someone's going to step on someone else's toes.
 This will even happen with a single person: if we are working on a piece of software on both our laptop and a server in the lab, we could make different changes to each copy.
 Version control helps us manage these